mThanuj/nptel-social-networks-notes/README.md

 ### Spatial Segregation

 - The tendency of individuals to associate with others who are similar to them in some way.
+- Increase in tolerance threshold will lead to decrease in segregation.

 #### Shelling's Model